wp-plugins/nivo-slider-widget/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Add a sidebar in the desired place of your theme, where you want the slide show to appear.
 Use <?php dynamic_sidebar('landing_slide'); ?>
 5. Add the Nivo Slider Widget to the newly created sidebar and proceed to upload the desired images using the `Open Image Gallery` button.
+6. Use `Insert to post` button to add the image to the widget.

 == Frequently asked questions ==